openstack/octavia/HACKING.rst

 intelligence should be done by centralized components (ex. controllers) within the Octavia system.
 Examples of this might include:
 * Generating haproxy configuration files
-* Managing the lifecycle of Octavia VMs
+* Managing the lifecycle of Octavia amphorae
-* Moving a loadbalancer instance from one Octavia VM to another.
+* Moving a loadbalancer instance from one Octavia amphora to another.

 On the other hand, tasks done extremely often, or which entail a significant load on the system should be pushed as far out to the most horizontally